palistra/devops-demolabs/InterConnect/Extended/1-Master Outline.md

 - Three GitHub repositories (repos), with GitHub Issues enabled.
 Each microservice has one GitHub repo.
 - Three delivery pipelines, one for each GitHub repo.
 The pipelines are independent and can run in parallel.
 - The Eclipse Orion Web IDE, which you can use to edit your code and deploy it with the pipeline from a web browser.
-- PagerDuty, which notifies your operations team about critical incidents.
 - Slack, which you can use to get real-time notifications about the status of builds and deployments.

 ## Prerequisites